jql6/jql6.github.io/2021.04.02/postgresql_tableau.md

 <br>

 # Intro
 I'll be discussing how to create variables with PostgreSQL, how to convert data frames in Python to SQL tables, and how to set up a connection between Tableau and a local PostgreSQL server.
+Here's [a related project](https://github.com/jql6/Fantasy_NBA) where I used this information.

 # Variables in PostgreSQL